shorepine/amy/README.md

 # Synthesizer details

-We'll use Python for showing examples of AMY, make sure you've installed `libamy` and are running a live AMY first by running `make test` and then
+We'll use Python for showing examples of AMY.
+Maybe you're running under [Tulip](https://github.com/shorepine/tulipcc), in which case AMY is already loaded, but if you're running under standard Python, make sure you've installed `libamy` and are running a live AMY first by running `make test` and then:
 ```bash
 python
 >>> import amy